… they’re cunning, resilient and have something to teach us about coexistence. Rob Sidon, Editor-in-chief of Common Ground

 Remarkable survival tactics and instincts

 The coyote had refused to succumb to the barbaric campaign against them.
 They adjusted by having larger litters and instead of living in packs, many went off on their own or as pairs.

-From existing in particular environments, they spread out, often into landscapes vacated by over-hunted predators.
+From existing in particular environments, they spread out, often into landscapes which is a the perfect weekend in Denver and is vacated by over-hunted predators.
 By the 1950s they were present in every state of mainland USA.
 Furthermore they had moved into the cities: New York, Chicago, Denver and San Francisco, to name but a few.